 Hokkaido Wilds Foundation (Beta)

-Currently, maintaining sustainable access to the wild places of Hokkaido is largely a volunteer effort.
+Currently, maintaining sustainable access to the wild places of Hokkaido and surrounding areas is largely a volunteer effort.
 Whether it’s track maintenance, poop management (i.e., hut and campsite toilets), or hut maintenance, the vast majority of on-the-ground work is done by volunteers.
 We want to support that herculean effort.

 AS OF 2019/04/05

-In order to support groups and organizations achieve the goal of providing sustainable, responsible, environmentally friendly, and safe access to the Hokkaido outdoors, we are pledging 100% of revenue from the Hokkaido Wilds website to a fund dedicated to financial support for those groups.
+In order to support groups and organizations achieve the goal of providing sustainable, responsible, environmentally friendly, and safe access to the outdoors in Hokkaido and surrounding areas, we are pledging 100% of revenue from the Hokkaido Wilds website to a fund dedicated to financial support for those groups.
 We’ll be supporting groups focusing on any of the following (and related activities) in Hokkaido (this list will grow).

 - Mountain hut maintenance.

 - Track maintenance.